sonatsuer/sonatsuer.github.io/markdown/posts/note-on-lenses.md

 Mathematical parts may seem opaque if you are not used this kind of technical writing but this should not deceive you.
 The content is not deep and I am sure all of these are known to experts.
 However I haven't seen these arguments written down like this anywhere else.

+*Update:* Found it!
+[Unifying Set-Based, Delta-Based and Edit-Based Lenses](http://ceur-ws.org/Vol-1571/paper_13.pdf) by Michael Johnson and Robert Rosebrugh has essentialy the ame content.
+Also, found a paper by the same authors treating lenses as Grothendieck opfibrations [Lenses, fibrations and universal translations](http://web.science.mq.edu.au/~mike/papers/72.pdf).
+So why read this post instead of these papers?
+Well, probably for the fibration formulation inspired lens constructions implemented in Haskell.

 ## A Characterization of Lenses